SkafteNicki/dtu_mlops/01_introduction/readme.md

        It is ofcause possible to do this directly to tensors, but sometimes it is great to have it directly in a `nn.Sequential` module.
-Write a `Reshape` layer which `__init__` takes a variable number arguments e.g. `Reshape(2)` or `Reshape(2,3)` and the forward takes a single input that it reshaped and returned.
+Write a `Reshape` layer which `__init__` takes a variable number arguments e.g. `Reshape(2)` or `Reshape(2,3)` and the forward takes a single input `x` where the reshape is applied to all other dimensions than the batch dimension.

 3. Complete the [Training Neural Networks](3_Training_Neural_Networks.ipynb) notebook.
 It focuses on how to write a simple training loop for training a neural network.

-4. Complete the [Fashion MNIST](4_Fashion_MNIST.ipynb) notebook, that summaries concepts learned in the notebook 2 and 3 on building a neural network for classifying the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset
+4. Complete the [Fashion MNIST](4_Fashion_MNIST.ipynb) notebook, that summaries concepts learned in the notebook 2 and 3 on building a neural network for classifying the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.

 5. Complete the [Inference and Validation](5_Inference_and_Validation.ipynb) notebook.
 This notebook adds important concepts on how to do inference and validation on our neural network